Customer Segmentation Techniques for Precision Marketing

 • How recently customers have purchased

-• How frequently they buy
+• How frequently do they buy

-• How much they spend
+• How much do they spend

 This method effectively highlights both your VIP customers and those at risk of churning.